Listening to the people you are trying to persuade.

 You need to convey your message in a way that convinces them to get on board.

 And the way you convince them is to listen to them.
-Not only listening to what they’re saying, but also to what they’re NOT saying.
+Not only to what they’re saying but also to what they’re NOT saying.
 Listen between the lines.
+Find out what they’re worried about, the problems they can’t seem to solve, and where they feel depleted.

-When people are deciding whether to follow you or not, they have questions.
+When people are deciding whether to follow you or not they have questions.
 They want answers.
 They want direction.
 They want solutions to tough questions – answers that affect their lives.
 They are asking “what’s in it for me?”
+They are also paying attention to how interested you really are in what they think and feel.

 They need to trust who you are and what you stand for.
 Give them both.
 Show them who you are.
 Display, or better yet, live your core values and beliefs.
 Be a role model for anything and everything you expect from them.